 Cabrits National Park and Fort Shirley

-While the restored central building complex of this 18th century Fort near Portsmouth serves as a museum detailing the local geology and history, ruins of additional buildings lie in the nearby forest, atmospherically overgrown by creepers and fig trees.
+The restored central building complex of this 18th century fort near Portsmouth contains a museum about the local history and nature, but the real star attraction to us were the ruins of the old officer’s quarters, which lie in the nearby forest, atmospherically overgrown by creepers and fig trees.

 See also: The Indian River, Fort Shirley and other sights in Portsmouth